doodymartin/jjProj/README.md

  - Java 1.8.0_121
  - Maven 3.2.5

-The Applicaiton has only being built and tested on a Windows 7 environment.
+The Application has only being built and tested on a Windows 7 environment.

 ---------------------------------
 Building the application